nylen/openwesabe-installer/README.md

 recommend that you run the installer script as
 `bash openwesabe-installer.sh -n`.
 This will prompt you to confirm package manager actions.

+If you encounter the following error:
+    E: Couldn't find package maven2
+This probably means you need to enable the Universe software repository (in Ubuntu, see the System -> Administration -> Software Sources tool).

 ## Prebuilt VMWare images